Jeep Grand Cherokee (WK): SRT-8

 An SRT-8 (Street & Racing Technology V8) version of the Grand Cherokee debuted at the 2005 New York International Auto Show.
 Powered by a 420 hp version of the 6.1 L Hemi, it also features upgraded Brembo brakes, large dual performance exhaust with polished tips (exiting out the middle of the rear), Bilstein performance gas charged shocks and modified suspension components, Mercedes-Benz NAG1 (WA580) 5-speed transmission, unique NV146 transfer case, specially designed electronic all-wheel-drive system and interior and exterior updates.
 A drive shaft from a diesel application, fortified Dana 44 rear differential, and 11.2" (285 mm) wide Goodyear tires in the rear (10" or 255 mm in the front) complement the performance package.
-The sports tuned suspension allows the Jeep SRT8 to develop 0.92 g on the skid-pad.
+The sports tuned suspension allows the Jeep SRT8 to develop 0.92 g on the skidpad.

 A road test of the 2006 production model conducted by Road & Track yielded a 0 to 60 mph (97 km/h) time of 4.6 seconds and a quarter mile dragstrip of 13.2 seconds at 104.1 mph.
 Such numbers made the SRT-8 Grand Cherokee the fastest accelerating vehicle within the SRT-8 lineup, second only to the Dodge Viper SRT10 among all SRT vehicles.
 There is no electronic speed governor employed, leaving the top speed rev-limited (revving to redline in top gear) to 170 mi/h.

 To improve on-road handling and decrease weight, off-road gear has been removed.
-The SRT-8 uses an NV146 transfer case, which uses an electronic-applied clutch pack to transfer 0-50% of torque to the front axle but has no low-range or manual controls.
+The SRT-8 uses an NV146 transfer case, which uses an electronically applied clutch pack to transfer 0-50% of torque to the front axle but has no low-range or manual controls.
 The front and rear differentials are both open, with no limited-slip capability.
-Its ride stance is significantly lower and the front fascia spoiler gives the vehicle 7 in of ground clearance.
+Its ride stance is significantly lower, and the front fascia spoiler gives the vehicle 7 in of ground clearance.
 A total of 14,921 Jeep Grand Cherokee SRT8s were manufactured.